0xDBFB7/ionprinter/documents/log/log.md

 Nail polish barium carbonate coating

-plasma de-ionizes due to *black body radiation*!
+plasma de-ionizes due to *black body radiation*?
+Wait, what?
+How does that work?
+That can't be.
+Perhaps it cools to below the ionization temperature, but it can't possibly spontaneously form an electron.

 Pyrolytic graphite as mu-metal alternative